tom-draper/secure-notes/README.md

 #### Database encryption

-All notes stored in the database are encrypted.
+Notes are encrypted before they are stored in the database.
 If a malicious actor gains control of the server, they cannot read your notes.

 #### Encrypted URLs

-All note URLs are encrypted.
+Secure Note URLs are devoid of any meaningful information.
 This means that if anybody reads your browser history, they cannot infer the notes you have accessed.

 #### Direct access restriction